- Product Information

-By default, PA Server Monitor uses SSL secured HTTP communications between the Console, Satellites and the Central Monitoring Service.
-If SSL is turned off, remote connections (remote Consoles and Satellites) are not allowed.
+By default, PA Server Monitor uses SSL/TLS secured HTTP communications between the Console, Satellites and the Central Monitoring Service.
+If encryption is turned off, remote connections (remote Consoles and Satellites) are not allowed.

-The SSL connection can run on any port, and defaults to port 81.
+The SSL/TLS connection can run on any port, and defaults to port 81.

 The embedded HTTPS server supports Forward Secrecy by supporting ephemeral Diffie-Hellman key exchange, depending on the encryption cipher that is negotiated between client and server.

-There are two SSL security settings available which can be changed in Settings -> HTTP Server Settings.
+There are two SSL/TLS security settings available which can be changed in Settings > HTTP Server Settings.

-SSLv2 is not allowed, but SSLv3 and TLS are allowed.
+SSLv2 is not allowed, and SSLv3 is disabled by default.

 For an alternate cipher override value and discussion, see http://stackoverflow.com/questions/3775836/disable-weak-ciphers-in-ssl-connection.